 - Does management ignore their team’s concerns?

-There may be more destructive, underlying issues but these are the most obvious signs of a toxic workplace culture.
+There may be more destructive, underlying issues but these are the most obvious signs of a toxic workplace environment.
 Once identified, it’s important to act.
 Unrest in a work environment can escalate quickly.

-After identifying the factors that are contributing to a toxic work culture, you can fix it by building the trust back up between leaders and employees.
+After identifying the factors that are contributing to a toxic work environment, you can fix it by building the trust back up between leaders and employees.
 To do this, it’s important for management or executives to set the example themselves.
 Understanding how to fix a toxic work environment is crucial to affect true change within your organization.

 Have a positive presence.
 Don’t sit locked up in your office all the time.
 Let your employees know that you don’t place yourself on a pedestal by engaging with them regularly throughout the day.